Nevada quickly hires Alford to replace Musselman

 Musselman built up the Wolf Pack in four seasons, leading them to the NCAA Tournament three straight years before leaving for the SEC and the Razorbacks.

 Alford returns to the Mountain West Conference, where he had some of his biggest successes.
-He spent six seasons in Albuquerque, leading the Lobos to the NCAA Tournament three times, including a trip to the third round in 2012.
+He spent six seasons it New Mexico, leading the Lobos to the NCAA Tournament three times, including a trip to the third round in 2012.
 Alford went 155-52 at New Mexico.